-With an annual average salary of approximately $69,000 in 2013 ($34 per hour) and a medium employment level, Utah accountants have good career opportunities.
+With an annual average salary of approximately $51,123 in 2019, Utah accounting jobs offer average to above-average pay.
+Additionally, at a medium employment level, Utah accountants have good part time and full-time career opportunities.

 As an example, Brigham Young University graduates secure an average starting salary of $51,900.
 The entry-level salary can increase with up to 50% with experience and there are plenty of opportunities for accountants to secure high-paying positions within business operations of any size or at various government levels.

 Job satisfaction levels are high and a wide range of specializations are possible in this profession, while the difficulty of the CPA exam ensures that a CPA license remains a valuable asset on the job market.

 Ranked in the top 25 by the 2013 PAR annual survey at both the undergraduate and graduate level, the University of Utah’s David Eccles School of Business offers a competitive program for accounting students.